jina-ai/jina/README.md

 <!-- end build-ai-services -->

 > **Note**
-> In a notebook, one cannot use deployment.block() and then make requests to the client.
-Thus, while this example code can run in a local computer with 2 python processes, the same cannot be done for a Jupyter Notebook.
+> In a notebook, one cannot use `deployment.block()` and then make requests to the client.
+Please refer to the colab link above for reproducible Jupyter Notebook code snippets.

 ### Build a pipeline